SecJS/Utils/README.md

 console.log(isArrayOfObjects(fakeArray)) // false
 ```

+---

 ### urlify

-> Use urlify to inject some URL of a string inside a HTML Link
+> Use urlify to inject some URL of a string inside an HTML Link

 ```js
 import { urlify } from '@secjs/utils'